What is a Pocket Listing in Real Estate

 Marketing a home takes a lot of work, so it is obvious why the listing agent would want to avoid it if possible.
 But the hard work that goes into marketing is what attracts all the offers that a seller will typically get.
 You obviously want the best marketing plan to sell your home.

-Low offers, average offers, and spectacular offers are all avoided.
-The seller just gets the proposal from the buyer that the listing agent has pulled into the deal, and that’s it.
+Low ball offers, average offers, and spectacular offers are all avoided.
+The seller gets the proposal from the buyer that the listing agent has pulled into the deal, and that’s it.

 However, if the house is not marketed, and multiple buyers do not have a chance to make offers, a bidding war is guaranteed not to happen.